elastic/apm/specs/agents/metadata.md

 ## Metadata

 As mentioned above, the first "event" in each ND-JSON stream contains metadata to fold into subsequent events.
-The metadata that agents should collect includes are described in the following sub-sections.
+The metadata that agents should collect are described in the following sub-sections.

  - service metadata
  - global labels (requires APM Server 7.2 or greater)